 The End of Spontaneity (Harvard Magazine, 2020)On the college experience during the early days of COVID-19.

-I Come Undone Above the Sink (The Harvard Advocate, 2019)
+I Come Undone Above the Sink (The Harvard Advocate, 2019) On dishwashing.

 Contact: lgfadiman [at] gmail [dot] com